xod-wow/LiteMount/README.md

 ```
   val = control:GetOption()
-  val = control:GetDefaultOption()
   control:SetOption(val)
 ```

 and optionally:

 ```
+  val = control:GetDefaultOption()
   val = control:Getcontrol()
   control:SetControl(val)
 ```
-The panel template code takes care calling these methods to keep the state of the options and the controls in sync, as well as keeping the "undo" state and reverting on cancel.
+The panel template code takes care of calling these methods to keep the state of the options and the controls in sync, as well as keeping the "undo" state and reverting on cancel.

 It's not strictly necessary that GetOption() and SetOption() have anything to do with what the control shows.
 Usually the flow is something like: